Italy–Japan relations: Second World War

-In the period between these two agreements, Japan and Italy established important political and diplomatic contacts that resulted in various trade and economic agreements, sealed by the Italian economic mission to Nagasaki in 1938.
-Relations between the two countries were facilitated by Japan's recognition of Italy's sovereignty over East Africa, which allowed the opening of important trade routes between the latter and the new Italian colonies.
-In 1923, Keizō Shibusawa, who in the following years would become first governor of the Bank of Japan and then Minister of Finance, visited Italy on one of his business trips, staying in Rome, Florence and Milan.
+Dissatisfaction with the post-World War I order led to the rise of authoritarian regimes in Italy and Japan.
+Both countries pursued aggressive foreign policies in the 1930s, ultimately culminating in the withdrawal of Italy and Japan from the League of Nations in 1933 and 1937, respectively.
+Italy and Japan established important political and diplomatic contacts that resulted in various political and economic agreements, sealed by the Italian economic mission to Nagasaki in 1938.
+Relations between the two countries were facilitated by Italy's recognition of Japanese rule in Manchuria and Japan's recognition of Italian rule in East Africa, the latter of which allowed the opening of important trade routes between Japan and the new Italian colonies.
+The alliance between Italy and Japan was formalized by the signing of the Tripartite Pact, which also included Germany, on September 27, 1940 in Berlin.